offbynull/offbynull.github.io/docs/data/learn/Kubernetes/input/input.md

  * `{{.Values.app.name -}}` - Ignore trailing whitespace of this block during evaluation.
 Whitespace must be before dash.
  * `{{/* comment here */}}` - Comment (nothing gets rendered).
 May span multiple lines.

-Common template functions are categorized are listed below.
+Common template functions are categorized and listed below.
 Some of these come directly from Go while others are provided by Helm.

 ```{note}
 Many of these functions have `must` variants (e.g. `toYaml` vs `mustToYaml`) which error out in case it can't perform the expected function.